tamohannes/organizenoc/README.md

 ## BibNoc 📦

 This extension assists users in quickly starting the paper writing process by easily exporting project papers BibTeX entries.
+Just select a project, click Export, and all the entries will be copied to your clipboard.

 <img alt="bibnoc demostration" src="demos/bibnoc_demo.gif"/>